6 Proven Tips to Save Money During the Festival Season

 Save Money During The Festival Season By Fixing a Budget

-Money is the king and you should respect it.
-Before starting out with the festivities, fix a smart budget that you could afford to shell out.
+Money is the king, and you should respect it.
+Before starting the festivities, fix a wise budget you could afford to shell out.

-Make sure to stay true to your real limits while budgeting.
-Now, keep aside its 10% for emergency use.
+Stay true to your real limits while budgeting.
+Now, set aside 10% for emergency use.

 I know it’s easier said than done.
 When you have extra money, you are tempted to spend it.
-Let that 10% go into a safe deposit, lock it, and forget the key.
+Instead, put that 10% into a safe deposit, lock it, and forget the key.
 Of course, I’m speaking metaphorically.

 Though you get the gist. right?